 As I’m getting to know Madison, I’ve been meeting quite a few new people.
 When we meet, many of them ask, “What do you do to stay busy?”
 I used to be a bit embarrassed to answer this question honestly, but lately I’ve been more frank by responding with something like, “Well, I haven’t been what you would call busy for quite sometime.

 From what I hear out there, most people are VERY busy.
 I used to be too so I know what that’s like.
 I remember that sometimes I felt good, or even important when being busy.
 But on the other hand, part of me would yearn for more free time and space.
 The Judeo-Christian culture has defined busyness to be next to Godliness.
-In my experience, busyness can be used to avoid ourselves and our lives and actually cut us off from Source.
+In my experience, busyness can be used to avoid ourselves and our lives, running in circles, and cut off from Source of inspiration and creativity.

 This week’s article, Getting to the Bottom of Yourself speaks to an experience I had one day last year where my body just made me STOP.
 And in that space, some insights came that could be useful for us as individuals as well as group leaders.
 I hope you enjoy it and as always, I look forward to your comments!

 This morning I got up with virtually no motivation to write this article.
 I’ve been working for about three weeks straight in front of this computer.
 When not writing or emailing, I’m reading about the latest solutions and strategies designed to answer all of life’s problems.
 The last thing I felt like doing was to add just one more piece of advice to the growing pile.

 Often, a long walk will help me recover a fresh perspective, but that did little good this morning.
 After the walk, I was compelled to sit down and meditate.
 Over the next half hour, motivation returned along with some insights I thought worthy of sharing.